 • Performance • Fire resistance • Standardisation of similar products through CE marking

-Khan explains, under-performance tests are conducted to classify products according to category of use, several test cycles, test door size, fire ratings, safety, and corrosion resistance.
+Khan explains that under-performance tests are conducted to classify products according to the category of use, several test cycles, test door size, fire ratings, safety, and corrosion resistance.
 Under fire resistance, products are assembled on a door and tested to certify them to X minutes of fire rating.
 All products that meet certain performance criteria are standardised under a CE mark.

-The Underwriters Laboratory from the US also conducts performance and fire test and issues what is called as UL labels on products.
+The Underwriters Laboratory from the US also conducts performance and fire tests and issues what is called as UL labels on products.
 BSEN standards and UL listing are the two standards commonly adopted throughout the Middle East.
-However, each country has its own standards but is not as universally accepted like the BSEN standards and UL listing.
+However, each country has its own standards that are not as universally accepted as the BSEN standards and UL listing.
 It is important to mention here that almost all buildings in the Middle East adopt NFPA80 building standard code and therefore all ironmongery has to suit the requirements of NFPA80.

-The other certificate is issued by a third-party testing firm that checks if the specific hardware is as per the standard requirements and sizes and also tested on several cycles where the hardware is made to do its normal movement, it has been required since then there is a load-bearing test where the hardware is made to bear a load it is mentioned to hold up for.
-These are the usual method but then again it would depend from hardware to hardware and its required function it is said to perform so there may be more or other test methods added.
+The other certificate is issued by a third-party testing firm that checks if the specific hardware is as per the standard requirements and sizes and also tested on several cycles where the hardware is made to do its normal movement, it has been required since then there has been a load-bearing test where the hardware is made to bear a load it is mentioned to hold up for.
+These are the usual methods but then again it would depend on hardware to hardware and the required function it is said to perform so there may be more or other test methods added.

 Rolf suggests the following points that should be considered while choosing architectural hardware:

-• If the door is fire-rated, the hardware would need to be fire tested and certified by a third-party testing body which is from a recognised fire testing firm and certificate to comply with the same should be produced.
+• If the door is fire-rated, the hardware would need to be fire-tested and certified by a third-party testing body is from a recognised fire testing firm and a certificate to comply with the same should be produced.

 • If the specific hardware is tested as per the regulatory standard it falls under BS EN or ANSI.